 The National Jewish Committee on Scouting selects a Jewish chaplain who will conduct services and provide for your religious needs.
-If you require kosher food, you should make arrangements to get the required food shipped to Philmont before your arrival (or bring it with you).
+Kosher dinners and pots are available at Outfitting Services to replace cooked trail dinners.
+If you require kosher food, you should make arrangements to get the required food shipped to Philmont before your arrival (or bring it with you) to replace non-kosher items in trail breakfasts and lunches.
 Philmont will deliver it to the appropriate commissaries on your itinerary.